52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 Now you can explore all the measurement stations, which are provided by the service.
 In this example it is only on station, which measures the air temperature.
-If you start the Helgoland Client for the first time, you have to select a provider before you can see the map.
+If you start the Helgoland Client for the first time, you have to select a provider before you can see the `Map`.

 ![HelgolandMap.png](../images/HelgolandMap.png "Helgoland Map")

-1. Select a phenomenon to filter which stations are displayed in the map
+1. Select a phenomenon to filter which stations are displayed in the `Map`
 1. Here you can adjust the provider
 1. This symbol marks a measurment station
-1. Here you can navigate back to the diagram
+1. Here you can navigate back to the `Diagram` view

-If you have chosen a station, which timeseries data you want to present in a diagram, you can select it by clicking on it.
+If you have chosen a station, which timeseries data you want to present in the `Diagram`, you can select it by clicking on it.

 > ####### Activity 3
 >
-> 1. Select the station by clicking on the symbol in the map
+> 1. Select the station by clicking on the symbol in the `Map`

-### Select Time Series Data
+### Select Timeseries by Map

 After you clicked on a station a popup opens.
-In this you can select timeseries data and confirm your decision.
+In this you can select timeseries.

 ![HelgolandMapPopup.png](../images/HelgolandMapPopup.png "Helgoland Map Popup")

-1. By clicking on the timeseries you select it for the diagram
+1. By clicking on the timeseries you select it for the `Diagram`
-1. Here you can navigate back to the diagram
+1. Here you can navigate back to the `Diagram` view
 1. Click here to close the popup to choose data from different stations

 > ####### Activity 4